jackc4444/tf2-comm-analysis/README.md

 3. **Target variable**: Created binary classification

 ### Key Findings
-- Most players have some form of communication access
+- Most players surveyed have some form of communication access
-- Free-to-play status appears related to communication restrictions
+- Free-to-play status appears is strongly correlated to communication restrictions
 - Players with communication restrictions tend to have fewer hours played
-- The aggregate table shows clear patterns between account characteristics and access rates